The PrattMWP Counseling Office is here for you

-The Counseling Center aspires to maintain a standard of excellence in practice for its provision of student psychological and educational services and advocacy through individual and group counseling, therapeutic groups, academic advocacy, exercise and wellness programs, advocacy, crisis management, and campus-wide participation in community events centered on wellness.
+The Counseling Center aspires to maintain a standard of excellence in practice for its provision of student psychological and educational services and advocacy through individual and group counseling, therapeutic groups, academic advocacy, exercise and wellness programs, crisis management, and campus-wide participation in community events centered on wellness.

 Individual and Group Counseling Services Are Provided